List of Arizona Coyotes award winners: NHL All-Rookie Team

 The NHL All-Rookie Team consists of the top rookies at each position as voted on by the Professional Hockey Writers' Association.

 All-Star Game selections

+Arizona Coyotes franchise players and coaches have participated in the WHA All-Star Game and the NHL All-Star Game.

+WHA All-Star Game selections

+The World Hockey Association all-star game was a mid-season exhibition game, pitting one team of WHA stars against another, held from 1973 to 1978.
+In 1979, a team of WHA stars played a three-game mid-season series against Dynamo Moscow in lieu of an all-star game.

+NHL All-Star Game selections

 The National Hockey League All-Star Game is a mid-season exhibition game held annually between many of the top players of each season.
 Thirty-three All-Star Games have been held since the Arizona Coyotes entered the NHL as the Winnipeg Jets in 1979, with at least one player chosen to represent the Coyotes in each year except 2003.
 The All-Star game has not been held in various years: 1979 and 1987 due to the 1979 Challenge Cup and Rendez-vous '87 series between the NHL and the Soviet national team, respectively, 1995, 2005, and 2013 as a result of labor stoppages, 2006, 2010, and 2014 because of the Winter Olympic Games, and 2021 as a result of the COVID-19 pandemic.
 The franchise has yet to host one of the games.